thesovereignrepo/The-Sovereign-Repository/Mobile/GrapheneOS.md

 ### F-Droid

-A popular repository for Open Source Software (OSS) is F-Droid.
-F-Droid has some security concerns that I detail in this video.
+TODO: A popular repository for Open Source Software (FOSS) is F-Droid.

-To simplify it, here are the 3 options:

-    F-Droid - Video Link - OK
-    Droid-ify/Neo Store - A little better than OK Using Obtanium to manually track apps - Video Link - Best

-### Obtainium

-Get Android app updates directly from the source.
-Obtainium allows you to install and update apps directly from their releases pages, and receive notifications when new releases are made available.
-This is a by far the best option available to download and update apps if you are willing to learn some new tricks.

-Todo: Add obtainium apps list for others to use
+## Profiles

+TODO: Work Profiles vs User Profiles.

+Protip Put any Aurora Store apps on work profile.

-## Sandboxed GPS
+## Sandboxed Google Play

 Google Play Services (GPS) are not installed by default.
 You might notice that notifications don't work for some Apps in GrapheneOS or maybe some apps fail to run (such as banking apps).
 The reason for this is that some apps depend on Google Play Service, but GrapheneOS doesn't have those.
 Luckily the developers provide a way to install Google Play Service Sandboxed, so you can have all the functionality available on a device with stock Android OS.
 GrapheneOS.org has a great write up on the details of the implementation that I would suggest reading.

-In this video I show how to install Sandboxed Google Play services and some different configuration options available.
+## Web Apps

+TODO: explain how you can use webapps for reservations, travel, uber, shopping, etc.

-## Profiles
+## Wallet

-Work Profiles vs User Profiles.
-In the Sandboxed Googlge Play Services video, I mentioned User Profiles.
-If you're interested in learning some more about those, check out this video.
+TODO: Want to learn more about your options for wallet?
+Link wallet section

-## Secure messaging
+## Backups

-Text messages (SMS) are not secure or private.
-There are some great options out there which I cover in this video.
+TODO:

-## Contact/Calendar storage
+Contact/Calendar storage

 Most of us use our phones for communicate with people and to store our calendars.
 If you're looking for a method that I would recommend, I detail those in the following videos.

     Free Secure Cloud Contact Storage - ADD URLS
     Free Secure Cloud Calendar Storage

-## Backup/Restore

 Phones get lost/stolen everyday.
 Protect your data by taking a backup in case this happens to you.

     How to backup GrapheneOS - ADD URLS
     How to restore GrapheneOS from a backup

+Seedvault

+"...the project has been taken over by another group of people not sharing our goals or approach.
+For now, this is the best available option, so we're including it to give people encrypted backup support.
+We've made several security fixes to work around upstream issues with the project."

+Most of us use our phones for communicate with people and to store our calendars.
+If you're looking for a method that I would recommend, I detail those in the following videos.

+    Free Secure Cloud Contact Storage - ADD URLS
+    Free Secure Cloud Calendar Storage

-## Useful videos
+## Videos

-    Apps I use on my personal phone - ADD VIDEO URLS GrapheneOS new features - Profile notifications and Storage Scopes How your phones' wallpaper can be used to track you Sensors and Network permission toggle
-    GrapheneOS Review - Android 13
-    Progressive Web Apps
-    GrapheneOS new features - Sensors, Network, Exploit Protection
+Here's a review video of GrapheneOS - https://youtu.be/hbs7EPSaauI GrapheneOS on a road trip test - https://youtu.be/rp--qY9eSYI